w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to teach the learning outcomes:

 * Show examples of gestures that require motion, such as shaking the device, to perform an action.
-Explain that users with mobility impairments cannot perform such gestures, thus user interfaces need to have alternatives that do not require motion for these gestures.
+Explain that users with mobility impairments cannot perform such gestures, so user interfaces need to have alternatives that do not require motion for these gestures.
 * Show examples of gestures such as swipe or ping.
-Explain that users with mobility impairments cannot perform such gestures, thus user interfaces need to have alternatives that do not require swiping or pinching to perform an action.
+Explain that users with mobility impairments cannot perform such gestures, so user interfaces need to have alternatives that do not require swiping or pinching to perform an action.
 * Show examples of operations carried out using path-based  gestures, such as dragging.
-Explain that people with mobility impairments may inadvertently initiate touch or mouse events, thus user interfaces need to support alternatives for people to perform actions associated with multi-pointer gestures or to undo actions carried out inadvertently with multi-pointer gestures.
+Explain that people with mobility impairments may inadvertently initiate touch or mouse events, so user interfaces need to support alternatives for people to perform actions associated with multi-pointer gestures or to undo actions carried out inadvertently with multi-pointer gestures.

 #### Ideas to Assess Knowledge for Topic